 African American History, Community Development, the Built Environment, New Media, New South, Public History, Interpretation

-Lindsey is currently working on adapting her dissertation, “Built By the People Themselves: African American Community Development in Arlington, Virginia, from Civil War through Civil Rights,” into a book.
+Additionally, she is adapting her dissertation, “Built By the People Themselves: African American Community Development in Arlington, Virginia, from Civil War through Civil Rights,” into a book.
 This work explores the processes of community formation and suburbanization in the Jim Crow South.

-Lindsey Bestebreurtje, “Beyond the Plantation: Freedmen, Social Experimentation, and African American Community Development in Freedman’s Village, 1863 1900,” The Virginia Magazine of History and Biography (Forthcoming 2018).
+Lindsey Bestebreurtje, “Beyond the Plantation: Freedmen, Social Experimentation, and African American Community Development in Freedman’s Village, 1863 1900,” The Virginia Magazine of History and Biography Vol. 126, No. 3 (2018).

 Lindsey Bestebreurtje, "A View from Hall's Hill: African American Community Development in Arlington."
 Arlington Historical Magazine, Vol. 15, No. 3 (Oct.
 2015).

 M.L.
 Bestebreurtje, “Historic American Landscape Survey: Ellis Island,” Library of Congress (Forthcoming).

 George Mason University, Summer Research Fellowship, 2016.
 (Declined)

 Virginia Historical Society, Andrew W. Mellon Fellowship and Award, 2015, 2016.

 George Mason University, Graduate Assistantship and Tuition Scholarship, 2011-2014.

 National Park Service, Excellence in Interpretation Award, 2011, 2012, 2013.

 National Council for Public History, 2014 Outstanding Public History Project, “Histories of the National Mall” project.